ktepe/carndT3PathPlanning/README.md

 I although in the routine I included speed of the other vehicles in the reward, meaning that if the car in front is moving faster as well as ahead, this lane should be more advantageous.
 But in order to make the system simpler, I only used distance based cost (reward) value.

-Then, these rewards are calculated for each vehicle in sensor_fusion, then minimum of these rewards is assigned as reward for each lane as given by the following lines:
+Then, these rewards are calculated for each vehicle in sensor_fusion.
+Since I used distance based metric, it did not mather is the car in the next lanes are behind or front.
+However, we can also include speed of next lane vehicles in the reward.
+For example, if a car is faster than us and coming behind, it should be less advantageous to switch to a lane where a car is slower or equal speed than us.
+Once the rewards calculated from distance to each car in the sensor_fusion, then minimum of these rewards is assigned as reward for each lane as given by the following lines:

 ```C++